skatenerd/url_shortener/README.md

 # Why nginx?

 To solve the gross CORS code I had to write.
+You might find it a bit confusing that nginx is forwarding frontend requests to another server, rather than serving up assets directly.
+You're right, this is a bit weird.
+The point is to do the bare minimum of work so I could get rid of any CORS-awareness in the API backend.
+I don't think it makes sense to put more work in here, since I'd start making a bunch of assumptions about a theoretical deploy process.